samitad2024/Visit_Hadiya/README.md

 ## Assets & Credits
 All images are placeholders (SVG).
 Replace with verified graphics/media before release.

-## Contributing
-1. Create a feature branch
-2. Add tests where relevant
-3. Create a PR describing the change and screenshots

 ---
 This repository follows the blueprint in `blueprint.md` — accuracy first, culturally respectful content, and offline-friendly design.